 If your CRM analytics tool gives you reports that are just as confusing as the original data, you are far less likely to be able to turn that information into real, usable insights.
-Instead, select analytics options that rely on data visualization, in the form of interactive graphs, charts, and other image-centric reports.
+Instead, select analytics options that rely on data visualisation, in the form of interactive graphs, charts, and other image-centric reports.

-Salesforce Wave Analytics
+Salesforce CRM Analytics

-Salesforce CRM analytics is a powerful, accurate, and expansive CRM analytics solution, designed to provide users with a single, unified system capable of collecting and analyzing customer data to turn into valuable insights.
+Salesforce CRM analytics is a powerful, accurate, and expansive CRM analytics solution, designed to provide users with a single, unified system capable of collecting and analysing customer data to turn into valuable insights.
 And, because you shouldn’t have to take a chance when it comes to the future of your company, Salesforce offers a free 30-day trial.
 Additionally, Salesforce uses a pay-as-you-go pricing model, so you’ll only be charged for the services you use.
 When it comes to CRM analytics, Salesforce knows how to help you find a data solution that makes sense.